Visiting Las Vegas on a budget? Check out these free things to do!

 217 Las Vegas Boulevard North Las Vegas NV 89101, map | Hours: Open 24

-This is a favorite hang out spot amongst locals!
-It’s free to enter and they have a backyard with giant lawn games and fire pits.
-With so much to do, you can easily have a great time here without spending a penny.
+This is a favorite hang-out spot amongst locals!
+It’s free to enter, and they have a backyard with giant lawn games and fire pits.
+Some of my girlfriends always get free drinks, too, making it free drinks and free entertainment.

 Arts District Las Vegas, NV, map | Hours: Evening, varies month to month.

-First Friday Las Vegas is an art walk / art festival that takes place in downtown Vegas once a month.
+First Friday Las Vegas is an art walk/art festival in downtown Vegas once a month.
 It’s a great way to see the local side of Vegas and hang with the natives.

 See More: First Friday Las Vegas Art Walk